The Tax Act of 2018: What Does It Mean for High-Earning Professionals?

 “The loss of tax deductions is not material to most companies.
 In general, deductions are a cost of doing business,” said Jim Barrall, senior fellow in residence at the UCLA School of Law and former chairman of the executive compensation practice at Latham & Watkins.

-As a point of comparison, Dennis Minich, managing director of Andersen Tax in Chicago, points out that when the Affordable Care Act was enacted, it lowered the limit of executive salaries that corporations in the healthcare industry could deduct from their federal taxes to $500,000.
+Dennis Minich is the managing director of Andersen Tax in Chicago.
+As a comparison, he points out that when the Affordable Care Act was enacted, it lowered the limit of executive salaries that corporations in the healthcare industry could deduct from their federal taxes to $500,000.
 “I don’t think the Aetnas of the world have changed policies much,” he said.

 One sector that could be most affected by the Tax Act is the non-profit world.
 A new provision in the Tax Act imposes a 21% excise tax on tax-exempt organizations for compensation paid to any of the top five executives in excess of $1 million.
 That rate is equal to the new corporate tax rate.
 This could impact universities where some deans and coaches make in excess of $1 million.
 But how big of an impact it will be remains to be seen.
-In the non-profit world, as in the business world, where talent is important, the market will dictate compensation regardless of the tax impact.
+In the non-profit world and in the business world, talent is important.
+The market will dictate compensation regardless of the tax impact.

 A NEW WAVE OF AMERICAN MIGRATION?

 One unintended effect, however, may be a growing migration of Americans.
-In November 2017, Chris Edwards, director of tax policy studies at the Cato Institute, told FOX Business that the elimination of the state and local income tax deduction would encourage high-earners to leave wealthy high-tax states, like New York, New Jersey and California, in favor of states with more favorable income tax rates.
+Chris Edwards is the director of tax policy studies at the Cato Institute.
+In November 2017, he told FOX Business that the elimination of the state and local income tax deduction would encourage high-earners to leave wealthy high-tax states, like New York, New Jersey and California, in favor of states with more favorable income tax rates.

-In February, Richard Florida, an American urban studies theorist focusing on economic competitiveness and demographic trends, and head of the Martin Prosperity Institute at the University of Toronto, made a good case to that effect in an article published on CityLab.com (See Map).
+Richard Florida is an American urban studies theorist focusing on economic competitiveness and demographic trends.
+He is the head of the Martin Prosperity Institute at the University of Toronto.
+In February, Florida made a good case to that effect in an article published on CityLab.com (See Map).

-He argues that a talent shift from large coastal cities, like New York and San Francisco, to smaller cities in the West and South, is already underway.
-Using maps from LinkedIn, the popular professional networking website, he was able to demonstrate the population gain of cities like Denver, Austin and Charlotte and the population loss of cities like New York, Los Angeles and Seattle, by looking at how LinkedIn users changed their location on their profile in January.
+Florida argues that a talent shift from large coastal cities, like New York and San Francisco, to smaller cities in the West and South, is already underway.
+Using maps from LinkedIn, the popular professional networking website, he was able to demonstrate the population gain of cities like Denver, Austin and Charlotte and the population loss of cities like New York, Los Angeles and Seattle.
+He referenced that by looking at how LinkedIn users changed their location on their profile in January.
 The data suggest that professionals are, indeed, leaving high-cost cities – and often for small cities in lower-cost regions.
 He speculates that this transition might well be accelerated by the Tax Act.